 Do you know one out of every four employees is a woman?

-Two out of three organisation have no proper structure to address sexual harassment at workplace.
+Two out of three organisations have no proper structure to address sexual harassment at the workplace.

 The Five Steps for Organisations to become PoSH Complaint

-All organisations are expected to draw a PoSH policy with explicit details on redressal of PoSH complaints and the related mechanisms for it.
-A Posh policy is expected to cover the following
+All organisations are expected to draw a PoSH policy with explicit details on the redressal of PoSH complaints and the related mechanisms for it.
+A Posh policy is expected to cover the following:

-- The policy should clearly state the coverage of workplace sexual harassment (what constitute sexual harassment and who are covered under it from management to employees).
+- The policy should clearly state the coverage of workplace harassment (what constitutes sexual harassment and who is covered under it from management to employees).

-- A detailed explanation of some ambiguous terms and the policy must ensure that every person in the organisation understands what constitutes sexual harassment at workplace.
+- A detailed explanation of some ambiguous terms and the policy must ensure that every person in the organisation understands what constitutes Posh at work.

 - Detailed information about the organisation’s internal complaints committee (ICC).
 The information must constitute the details of members of the committee.
-The committee must also include an external member with sound knowledge of PoSH Act and experience of handling PoSH complaints.
+The committee must also include an external member for Posh with sound knowledge of the PoSH Act and experience in handling PoSH complaints.

 - Appeal Procedure, Organisations compensation procedure, and privacy clause to maintain confidentiality in such cases for the complainant and the respondent must be mentioned in the PoSH policy.

 In the PoSH Act, it is clearly stated that the ICC should act as the primary judicial body in case of sexual harassment at the workplace.
 Formation of ICC is mandatory for any company employing ten or more employees.
 There are case laws available where courts have given instructions on the ideal structure of ICC.
-The company must follow all the norms, include and external member in the ICC, keep at least 50% of women members with a women chairmen.
+The company must follow all the norms, including an external member for ICC, keep at least 50% of women members with a women chairmen.
 All these members must be experienced and well versed with the norms of the PoSH acts.
 The company should arrange PoSH training for the members of ICC if they are not well versed with the PoSH Act.

 The Section 21 of the PoSH act makes it mandatory for all organisations to file an annual report to the district officer.
 This report should contain the record of all the PoSH complaints handled by the ICC of the organisation throughout the year and status of the investigation at the time of filing the report.
 The Act says,